 To be clear, Peter’s book was nonfiction, but it was a large project, and any project I work on gets processed by the same intra-cranial wetware.

-A few months ago I read an as-yet-unpublished novel by an old friend, Lisa Swallow.
+A year or two ago I read an as-yet-unpublished novel by an old friend, Lisa Swallow.
 Here’s her perspective:

 “Jim has an innate sense of how all the parts of the story come together to create a satisfying read.
 He was able to identify not just where the writing jarred him out of the story, but why.
 Sometimes it was a description that was a bit off, sometimes a transition (or lack thereof) or a bit of dialogue that didn’t fit the character.
 Jim uncovered all these.
 He also identified the biggest flaw in my novel, which was that I, as a writer, was just too nice to my protagonist.
 I hadn’t put him in quite enough difficult situations to bring out the richness of his character.
 I hadn’t shown enough of who he was.